Wyoming’s southwestern region is known as fossil country.

 Check out the University of Wyoming Geological Museum in Laramie, or the Tate Mineralogical Museum in Casper.
 Also in central Wyoming is Glenrock, home to some major dinosaur finds in recent years.

-Finally, in the Greybull, Wyoming, area, visit the Red Gulch Dinosaur Track Site—it’s one of the largest dinosaur track sites in North America.
+Finally, in the Greybull, Wyoming, area, visit the Red Gulch Dinosaur Track Site (pictured below) It’s one of the largest dinosaur track sites in North America.